Fourth of July in Washington includes fireworks, military flyovers and protests

 - East Basin Drive just south of the Jefferson Memorial (visitors will not be able to access the Mall from here)

 Prohibited items: A long list of prohibited items includes alcohol, balloons, glass containers and personal fireworks.
-No firearms are allowed.
+No firearms or ammunition are allowed.

 The protests

-There are more than 20 scheduled protests Saturday.
+More than 20 protests have been scheduled for Saturday.
 But more could pop up as many of these demonstrations are organic.
-Some of the largest demonstrations include:
+The following are expected to be among the largest demonstrations:

 George Floyd Memorial March on Washington.
-Starting at 9:30 a.m. participants will march from the Lincoln Memorial Memorial to the Washington Monument and rally at the Ellipse near the White House.
+Starting at 9:30 a.m., participants will march from the Lincoln Memorial to the Washington Monument and rally at the Ellipse near the White House.

 All Americans Unite.
 Protesters will gather at 10 a.m. at the Washington Monument for a march in solidarity with all communities regardless of race, ethnicity, sexual orientation or gender identity.